emranxec/MyLearning/README.md

 list.parallelStream().forEach(System.out::print);
 ```
 ----
-##  remove duplicate using streams?
+## Q. remove duplicate using streams?

 > You can use the Stream.distinct() method to remove duplicates from a Stream in Java 8 and beyond.
 > The distinct() method behaves like a distinct clause of SQL, which eliminates duplicate rows from the result set.